nazavode/nazavode.github.io/content/post/tracboat.md

 Even the remote chance of loosing a single bit of our history was not acceptable and a risk we weren't keen facing at the point that leaving everything as it was untouched just out of fear was *real*.
-In the face of the risk of giving up on the makeover, I decided I had to do something.
+In the face of the risk of giving up on the makeover, I decided I had to try to do something.
 The prospect of such a bump in life quality for the whole team was enough for me to invest one weekend in crafting some tool that would have left no objections on the table and hopefully all of us with a shiny, new devops platform.

 **I came up with [Tracboat][tracboat-home]**, a **command line tool** written in Python aimed at **migrating an entire Trac instance to GitLab**.
-It's obviously not perfect: it is has been written in a rush, it's slow
+It's obviously not perfect: it has been written in a rush, it's slow
 (no [XML-RPC multicalls](https://docs.python.org/3/library/xmlrpc.client.html#multicall-objects)),
 with little unit testing and the code base definitely needs some love and refactoring, but *it works*.
 And **it worked extremely well for our own migration**.